GGgRain/Unreal-Joint/README.md

+> [!NOTE]
+> **🎁 Now Joint is COMPLETELY FREE to use!
+(MIT LICENSE, 2025.9.12)**
+>
+> Please share this project to your loving folks, friends, and even family!
+Plus, We're going to open Fab store version of Joint for the sponsorship purpose - It's the exact same copy of Joint on GitHub with no limitation or restriction, but with a slight amount of fee that I and other future workers will gladly use for our communities' growth!
+>
+> If you like this project, please buy me a beer with that one.

 > [!WARNING]
 > **Joint** provided in this repository is **the core part of the framework of a **General Purpose Modular Playback System**** that has been designed to run modularized playback of certain contents that works better with modular design - such as dialogue, or advanced level sequener playback that is dynamically adjusted with localization.
 >